vsrinivas/fuchsia/grubdisk/README.md

 core.img into the BIOS partition it created.

-The core.img that is created contains an embedded grub.cfg that searches the system GPTs for a partition containing `magenta.bin`.
-Once it finds that, it will multiboot `magenta.bin` with `bootdata.bin`.
+The core.img that is created contains an embedded grub.cfg that searches the system GPTs for a partition containing `zircon.bin`.
+Once it finds that, it will multiboot `zircon.bin` with `bootdata.bin`.

 ## TODO